AlSirang/wanderlust/README.md

 # wanderlust
-this project uses fetch, async, and await, ant it request information from the Foursquare API and OpenWeather API to get details about given location
+this project uses fetch, async, and await, and it request information from the Foursquare API and OpenWeather API to get details about given location